- Endometriosis is a condition that occurs when tissue similar to the inside of the uterus is found outside of its normal location.

 Medical suppression: Hormonal treatments containing progestins with or without estrogen help prevent the progression of disease and relieve symptoms.
 Estrogen-progestin therapies include the birth control pill, patch, and the ring.
-Progestin-only pills may come in two forms a pill pack as Norethindrone 0.35mg or as a regular pill that comes in a bottle Norethindrone acetate (Aygestin®).
+Progestin-only pills may come in three forms: a pill pack as Norethindrone 0.35mg, a pill pack as Drospirenone 4mg, or as a regular pill that comes in a bottle called Norethindrone acetate (Aygestin®).
 The dose of Aygestin® can be adjusted for your body to stop your pain and bleeding.
 It is important to mention that Norethindrone acetate (Aygestin ®) is not an approved form of birth control, meaning it will NOT protect you against pregnancy.
 Since the medication is not considered a method of contraception, you may see a co-pay when picking up the prescription from your pharmacy.
-Other options include Depot Provera (injections every three months), or the levonorgestrel intrauterine device (Mirena®), which can stay in your uterus for up to 5 years.
+Other options include Depot Provera (injections every three months), or the levonorgestrel intrauterine device (Mirena®), which can stay in the uterus for up to 8 years.

 Another class of medications include GnRH agonists, such as Leuprolide acetate (Lupron–Depot® or Synarel), and a GnRH antagonist known as Elagolix.
-These medications work by by shutting off hormones made by the ovaries and temporarily stops your period.
+These medications work by by shutting off hormones made by the ovaries and temporarily stops menstruation (periods).
 The use of GnRH therapies lower your body’s estrogen level (one of the hormones that causes your body to have periods).

-Surgery: Visible endometriosis will be destroyed with heat or cut out at the time of laparoscopy.
-After this procedure, many girls find relief from symptoms.
+Surgery: Visible endometriosis will be destroyed with heat (ablation) or cut out (excision) at the time of laparoscopy.
+Most teens have superficial endometriosis that can easily be destroyed with ablation.
+After this procedure, many peoplefind relief from symptoms.
 Most say that their pain is better, but not completely gone.
 Unfortunately, there is no cure for endometriosis at this time.
-It is possible that some young women may experience pain again.
+It is possible that some young peoplemay experience pain again.

-Complementary medicine: Acupuncture, herbal remedies, homeopathy and healing touch are among popular adjunct approaches to medical treatment.
+Complementary medicine: Acupuncture, use of a Transcutaneous Electrical Nerve Stimulation (TENS) Unit, herbal remedies, homeopathy, and healing touch are popular adjunct approaches to medical treatment.
 Many of these therapies can be helpful, however not every complementary therapy has been scientifically proven to be safe and effective.
 Research studies are limited.
 Before experimenting with any alternative therapy, talk to your gynecologist about this and make sure that you are working with a licensed provider.

 What else do I need to know about endometriosis?

-- Young women CAN suffer from symptoms of endometriosis.
+- Young people CAN suffer from symptoms of endometriosis.
 Medical studies have found this disease in teenagers and young children.

 - Chronic pelvic pain is NOT normal.
-Most young women have no or mild to moderate menstrual cramps one or two days a month.
+Most young peoplehave no or mild to moderate menstrual cramps one or two days a month.
 If you are absent from school or work because of pelvic pain or menstrual cramps, call your gynecology office.

 - Endometriosis is NOT a STI (sexually transmitted infection).

 - Getting pregnant does NOT cure this disease but may improve symptoms for some women.
-Some women with endometriosis who have had children continue to have pain.
+Some peoplewith endometriosis who have had children continue to have pain.

-- If your pain makes you feel at all disadvantaged compared to other young women or men, this is not normal.
+- If your pain makes you feel at all disadvantaged compared to other young people, this is not normal.
 Don’t “normalize” your symptoms.
-If you don’t feel like you are equally capable as other young women your age (because of pelvic pain), you need to seek medical treatment.
+If you don’t feel like you are equally capable as other young people your age (because of pelvic pain), you need to seek medical treatment.